0x5ubt13/autoenum/README.md

 # autoEnum, an automatic enumeration tool

-Heavily inspired by [autoNmap](../autoNmap/README.md), this tool goes far beyond `Nmap` enumeration.
+Heavily inspired by [autoNmap](https://github.com/0x5ubt13/myToolkit/tree/main/autoNmap), this tool goes far beyond `Nmap` enumeration.

-In many external infra jobs (and practice labs), I found myself using `autoNmap` and the same extra enumeration tools afterwards over and over, so I came up with the idea of including these extra enumeration tools to the already nice functionality of `autoNmap`, so we could consider `autoEnum` as an **"autoNmap on steroids"**
+In many external infra jobs, practice labs, and some boot2root CTFs, I found myself using `autoNmap` and the same extra enumeration tools afterwards over and over, so I came up with the idea of including these extra enumeration tools to the already nice functionality of `autoNmap`, so we could consider `autoEnum` as an **"autoNmap on steroids"**

 Pass either a single IP address or a targets file to it and will first get the ports open on each host, then will concurrently launch tools appropriate for every open well-known port.
 These will start working on the background, so allow a few moments for them to run completely.
 You will get a notification on your terminal when each of them are done.